johnedstone/gphotos-upload/README.md

     Note: st_atime is updated, at the time of upload, to help with timestamp comparison.
     That is, when a file is uploaded, the access time will be updated.
-    This will be used when exif not available, as google uses the st_atime for it's creation time when exif is not available.
+    This will be used when exif or ffmpeg creation time is not available, as google uses the st_atime for it's creation time when neither are available.

-    On NAS, even ro, seem to update st_atime, when uploading.
-This program, will  update st_atime (and st_ctime) upon a successful upload and placement into an album, to help figure out with google if an item needs to be sync'd.
+    Uploading from NAS: in some cases, permissions might not allow updating access time (st_atime), resulting in a non-critical error.
+Non-critical, in that updating st_atime is only used for comparing timestamps later.

 positional arguments:
   photo                 List of filenames or directories of photos and videos to upload.
 Quote Windows path, to be safe: 'z:/path/to/file'.
 Note: Windows does not handle wildcards such as